 Government Spending Cut

 The first thing the US government can do is cut government spending.
-The USA spends huge amounts of money on the military, social security, and government employee salaries.
-If they could lessen the government spending and keep the working intact, USA government could save some money for itself.
+The USA spends huge amounts of money on military, social security, and government employee salaries.

 Raising Taxes

-Increasing the Debt Ceiling
+Increasing Debt Ceiling

-The debt ceiling is the amount of money the US government can owe.
-To tackle rising debt, which means thereâs less to invest, the government could simply raise the debt ceiling and borrow some more money for investments.
+To tackle rising debt, which allows continued borrowing to meet existing obligations without immediate default, the government could simply raise the debt ceiling and borrow some more money for investments.
 But this means more national debt.

 Social Programs Reform

-Some of the USA social programs, like Medicare and Social Security, are very costly.
+Some of the USA social programs like Medicare and Social Security are very costly.
 The government could change the policies of these programs, like having a longer employment duration before providing the services, so it could save itself some money.

 Monetary Policies